Computational Fluid Dynamics is the Future

 A note to researchers who are about to take the gas turbine combustion project, its always good to know the required number of people required for a project.

-The project is not easy and complex, it covers a large spectrum of challenges, this kind of expertise is only available in large companies. such a project has at least 5 people who work on it, an expert on chamber modelling and meshing, flow modelling expert, combustion modelling expert, chemical kinetics expert, fuel atomisation expert, high performance computing expert. |
+such a project has at least 5 people who work on it, an expert on chamber modelling and meshing, flow modelling expert, combustion modelling expert, chemical kinetics expert, fuel atomisation expert, high performance computing expert.

 Can-Annular Combustion Chamber 1 Tutorial Geometry